Avocatious/BankApp/README.txt

 14.
-#This function takes in snder and recipient name, and calls the transfer function between those two accounts
+#This function takes in sender and recipient name, and calls the transfer function between those two accounts
 #Returns a string showing the status of transaction.

 def transfer_money(self) -> str: